 EFN IX participant Elana Gilbert training at Club 360.

-Jackie Alexander will be taking part in EFN for the second time.
+Jackie Alexander (USA) will be taking part in EFN for the second time.